 How much does a Site Manager make?

-A Site Manager plays a crucial role in overseeing construction projects.
-They ensure that the work is done on time, within budget, and to the highest quality standards.
-The average yearly salary for a Site Manager is around $68,099.
+A Site Manager plays a key role in overseeing construction projects.
+They ensure that everything runs smoothly and on time.
+The average yearly salary for a Site Manager is around $68,239.
 This figure can vary based on experience, location, and the size of the projects they manage.

 What are the highest paying cities for a Site Manager?